Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly & Setup 4.6/5 White glove delivery simplifies setup

-Size & Layout Practicality 4.1/5 Long sofa; needs room to feel proportional
+Layout Practicality 4.1/5 Needs enough room to make the long, deep frame feel proportional

-Overall 4.2/5 Best for deep lounging and flexibility
+Overall 4.2/5 Best for deep lounging and flexible use

 Nova Full-Sized Sleeper Sofa